How to become accredited

 The accreditation process includes the following steps:

-- Readiness and eligibility
+- Readiness

 - Advisory visit

-- Application and document review
+- Application

 - Initial assessment

-- Addressing any findings (submission process)
+- Addressing any assessment findings

 - Granting of accreditation